Trump’s Renewed Russia Sanctions Look A Lot Like Obama’s

 The timing with Poroshenko’s visit is likely “happy coincidence,” said Kane, as Treasury can’t cobble together these types of lists overnight; they take months to prepare.

 The sanctions target key “government” officials in the Kremlin-backed breakaway regions of Ukraine and financial institutions investing in Crimea, the Ukrainian peninsula Russia illegally seized in 2014.
-The list includes Sergey Nazarov, the deputy chief of Russia’s economic development ministry, who is allegedly involved in bankrolling and supplying Russian-backed militias in eastern Ukraine; “Wolf” Holding of Security Structures, an organization that provides martial arts and tactical military training to pro-Kremlin fighters in eastern Ukraine and affiliated with an infamous pro-Putin biker gang known as the “Night Wolves”; and IFD Kapital, a multi-billion dollar private equity firm that invested in hotel complexes in Crimea.
+The list includes Sergey Nazarov, the deputy chief of Russia’s economic development ministry, who is allegedly involved in bankrolling and supplying Russian-backed militias in eastern Ukraine; “Wolf” Holding of Security Structures, an organization that provides martial arts and tactical military training to pro-Kremlin fighters in eastern Ukraine and affiliated with an infamous pro-Putin biker gang known as the “Night Wolves”; and IFD Kapital, a multibillion-dollar private equity firm that invested in hotel complexes in Crimea.

 Trump signaled a willingness to repair ties with Russia when he came into office, a bid made all the more difficult by the Russia-related scandals that continue to dog his White House.

 “Our relationship is at the lowest level it’s been at since the Cold War and it’s spiraling down,” Secretary of State Rex Tillerson told the Senate in a hearing last week.
-“The two greatest nuclear powers in the world can not have this kind of a relationship.
+“The two greatest nuclear powers in the world cannot have this kind of a relationship.
 We have to stabilize it and we have to start finding a way back.”

 But while the administration mulls that debate, the Treasury Department signaled Tuesday it would continue with Obama-era business as usual unless otherwise directed.